BharathM17/quickMath/Privacy Policy.md

 ### Introduction

-This Policy corresponds to the Android Application titled **"quickMath"** with the Package Name **"com.sda.quickmath"** released on Google Play Store by the Developer ***AndroDevSDA*** and is established to make our users aware of our access to their data on our application
+This Policy corresponds to the Android Application titled **"quickMath"** with the Package Name **"com.sda.quickmath"** released on Google Play Store by the Developer ***MoonLight Studio Apps*** and is established to make our users aware of our access to their data on our application

 ### What Information do we collect?